What is WIC?

 The State agency must limit the use and release of private or confidential information to people that need to have the information to run, operate or oversee the WIC program.

 These people may include, but are not limited to local agency staff and other WIC State or local agencies, people with contracts with the State agency to carry out research about the WIC Program, and persons looking into or taking legal actions about WIC Program abuse under Federal, State or local law.

+Where can I find WIC’s Policies and Procedures?
 Click here for the State Plan.

-State of Connecticut - Department of Public Health-WIC Program
+Mail: Department of Public Health-WIC Program

 Attention: State WIC Director